AutoResearch/autora/docs/contribute/modules/index.md

     - be published via PyPI or Conda
     - be compatible with the current version of the parent package
     - follow standard python coding guidelines including PEP8

+The following demonstrates how to add a package published under autora-theorist-example in PyPI in the GitHub repository example-contributor/contributor-theorist

 ### Install the "parent" package in development mode